dvsa/vol-functional-tests/README.md

 - Place variable in ESBR.xml method to stop it updating and requiring changes in git.
 - use gmail api to get passwords instead of getting passwords from the S3 Bucket.
 - Look at Google accessibility for method to check that tab skipped to main content for skipToMainContentAndCheck function.
 Maybe look at using Axe.

+##EUPA refactor
+- Add documentation on the changes and how to modify things.